 Opioids – Pennsylvania’s #1 public health and public safety crisis

 The heroin and opioid epidemic is the number one public health and public safety challenge facing Pennsylvania.
-In 2016, 4,642 Pennsylvanians died from overdoses – a 37 percent increase from the year before.
-An average of 14 Pennsylvanians die every day from overdose, and based on available data from 2017 the death toll will only continue to rise.
+In 2021, 5,168 Pennsylvanians died from overdoses.
+An average of 14 Pennsylvanians die every day from overdose, and based on available data the death toll will only continue to rise.

 Opioids come in many different forms with many different names, including OxyContin, Percocet, Vicodin, Codeine, Hydrocodone, Morphine and Heroin

 - Liver disease